aymanfouad123/termora/README.md

 ---

-Termora: Terminal commands with perfect memory.
+Termora: Your AI-powered terminal with perfect memory, intelligent automation, and enhanced safety.